mtmahone/326_Team_Project/README.md

  1. To clone repo: `git clone https://github.com/mtmahone/326_Team_Project.git`
  2. Execute using: `node app.js` from the root of the project or using the provided run script `./runscript.sh`
+ 3. Use username `admin` with password `nimad` to get access to the application

 ##Libraries